StreetSupport/gmhan/content/about/_index.md

     The task groups are supported by a coordination group.
 This is a smaller group which has representatives from each sector, whose roles mean they are in a position to advocate and advise the task groups.
 Whilst also dealing with any immediate issues which arise.
-  heading: What is the Structure of the GMHAN
+  heading: What is the Structure of the GMHAN?
 whatHave:
   body: >-
     The HAN has been established to achieve long-term systems change so that no